marvst/audiopilot/README.md

-# TODO
+# Daily Drive

-[ ] Create cron to generate the playlists every day
-[ ] Paginate playlists and shows get request
+Create a personalized Daily Drive playlist with your favorite songs and podcasts.